ycpcs/cs481-fall2020/assign/assign02.md

 You can create a link to a commit by pasting the first 8 (or so) hex digits of its hash code.

-Your journal entries should be complete by midnight on Tuesday (so they can be reviewed by the instructor[s] on Wednesday morning.)
+Your journal entries should be completed prior to your next class meeting.

 ## Demo (individual)